 ORA Singers does not store any credit/debit card details.

 ORA Singers will not store any of this data on General Customers, but may store some of this data on our Donors.
-This data will not be screened or processed, but may be stored in order for ORA Singers to send appropriate invitations and to be sensitive to the needs of our Donors.
+This data will not be screened, but may be processed in order for ORA Singers to send appropriate invitations and to be sensitive to the needs of our Donors.
 An example of this might include:

 4.1 How does ORA Singers store my data?